-However, even gardeners in cooler climates can enjoy these summer blooming bulbs.
-While... they are not hardy enough to leave in the ground, they can either be grown as annual plants, that are allowed to die of at frost and replaced each year - an expensive proposition - or they can be dug out of the ground in the fall, and stored for the winter, to be replanted when the weather warms in the spring.
+Even gardeners in cooler climates can enjoy these summer-blooming bulbs, though.
+While they are not hardy enough to leave in the ground, they can either be grown as annual plants that are allowed to die off at frost and replaced each year, or they can be dug out of the ground in the fall and stored for the winter, to be replanted when the weather warms in the spring.

 01 of 10

-Bright blue or white flowers bloom in mid-summer along tall stalks that can reach 4-5 feet.
+Bright blue or white flowers bloom in mid-summer along with tall stalks that can reach 4 to 5 feet.
 Where hardy, to USDA Zone 9, Agapanthus can remain evergreen throughout the winter.
 In colder zones, the bulbs will need to be dug and stored.
 Agapanthus is very drought resistant and prefers full sun to partial shade.

 02 of 10